My Time at Sandrock: Development

-The sequel to My Time at Portia was announced in October 2020, funded through a Kickstarter campaign.
+The sequel to My Time at Portia was announced by Chinese studio Pathea Games in October 2020, funded through a Kickstarter campaign.
 The campaign attracted nearly 10,000 backers from more than 160 countries, and raised $524,770.
 The game was initially planned for release in early access in March 2021 followed by a full release in summer 2022. in March 2021, the early access launch was delayed due to the need to obtain a local rating certification.
 After a long delay, early access was eventually released on May 26, 2022, by PM Studios for Windows.
 During early access, the Knives Out update was released in April 2023, which introduced minigames, new weather, a narrative, and weddings.
 The game was fully released on November 2, 2023, for PlayStation 5, Xbox One, Xbox Series X/S, and the Nintendo Switch.
 The original deadline was September 26, 2023, but was delayed to improve the game's quality.
 The game was later released for the PlayStation 4 on September 12, 2024.

 The Windows version has co-operative multiplayer.
 The developers released two downloadable content expansions in 2024.
 Cross-platform play has been available since June 2024.

 Reception

 On Metacritic, My Time at Sandrock received positive reviews for Windows and PlayStation 5, and the Switch version received mixed reviews.
 Various critics praised the game as entertaining.
 Some liked its cozy nature, while others praised how the game has a variety of available activities.
 An early access review from Rock Paper Shotgun described it as "a compelling and lusciously detailed life simulator" and praised the gameplay loop.

 Several reviewers reported technical issues with the game moments after release.
-Despite these issues, IGN called it "a joy" and is better in almost every way than My Time at Portia.
+Despite these issues, IGN called it "a joy" and better in almost every way than My Time at Portia.
 They found the dungeons and combat a bit basic but said the rest of the game makes up for them, as well as the fact that they appreciated the extra challenge with managing water.
 Nintendo Life called it "reasonably enjoyable" but criticized the graphics, performance issues on the Switch, software bugs, and what they felt was "a lack of a distinct identity".
 Digitally Downloaded has also reported on the technical issue and that the game is so laggy that players "can make a coffee in the time that it takes to actually load the thing" However, Nintendo Life said that the patches had fixed some of the technical issues since the launch.
 Nintendo World Report also experienced performance issues on the Switch but recommended it on the strength of its gameplay loop and enjoyable world.

-VG247 said it combines the best parts of Harvest Moon and Stardew Valley, and felt like stepping "onto one of Animal Crossing: New Horizons dream islands' for a day".
+VG247 said it combines the best parts of Harvest Moon and Stardew Valley, and felt like stepping "onto one of Animal Crossing: New Horizons dream islands for a day".
 Although they felt the concept is not new, they praised the characters, story, and gameplay.
-TouchArcade's review for the Nintendo Switch stated that the game felt "like one of the best sequels in the genre with how much it improves".
+TouchArcades review for the Nintendo Switch stated that the game felt "like one of the best sequels in the genre with how much it improves".